-The Board consists of eight Directors, including three Executive Directors, namely ZHAO, Guibin (Chairman), RICHARDSON, Michael Paul and FAN, Yi, two non-Executive Directors namely LU, Daen (resigned with effect from and upon the conclusion of the Board meeting held on March 14, 2017 and YANG, Shengqun was appointed as our non-Executive Director on the same date) and WANG, Xiaobo (resigned with effect from December 31, 2017 and ZHANG, Jianxun was appointed as our non-Executive Director on March 13, 2018), and three Independent non-Executive Directors, namely LIU, Jianjun, WEI, Kevin Cheng and YICK, Wing Fat Simon.
+The Board consists of eight Directors, including three Executive Directors, namely ZHAO, Guibin (Chairman), RICHARDSON, Michael Paul and FAN, Yi, two non-Executive Directors namely LU, Daen (resigned with effect from and upon the conclusion of the Board meeting held on March 14, 2017 and YANG, Shengqun was appointed as our non-Executive Director on the same date) and WANG, Xiaobo (resigned with effect from December 31, 2017 and ZHANG, Jianxun was appointed as our non-Executive Directors, namely LIU, Jianjun, WEI, Kevin Cheng and YICK, Wing Fat Simon.
 The biographical details of each Director and their respective responsibilities and dates of appointment are included in the section headed 'Directors and Senior Management' of this annual report.
 None of the Directors or chief executive is related to one another.